 Part 1: Online Class

-Register for Part 1: Online Class by clicking here.
-Once enrolled, you can start the course online and you have 6 months to complete it.
+Register: Register for Part 1: Online Class by clicking here.
+Once enrolled, you can start the course online.
 You will also receive an automated enrollment confirmation email.

 BEFORE signing up for this course: Please read the FSPCA background information document to help you understand how the course is structured and what options will work best for you.